-Intercultural mediation describes an overall practice that involves not just linguistic translation, but also cultural mediation between a minority of migrants and the receiving society, including its institutions and organizations.
-Mediation is carried out by mediators and translators whose origins are similar or identical to those of the migrant community and are versed in that community’s cultural codes and values.
-Intercultural mediation is therefore considered a socio-political action (Doerr2018; Jakobson, R. 2000 [1950]; Shemer, 2016; Tribe & Morrissey, 2003).
-The mediators accompany professionals from the organizations where they are employed, and are tasked, among others, with instilling confidence in the immigrants and reducing suspicion and distrust.
-Their mediation also serves to promote dialogue, thereby contributing to the personal and collective wellbeing of the immigrant community (Shemer, 2016).
-The presence of the mediators provides asylum seekers without mastery of the local language with the fundamental ability to speak, be heard, and understood, thereby making possible a degree of certainty within the uncertainty that characterizes legal liminality.
-In other words, mediators develop strategies of self and communal representation from a position of weakness in social power relations and the liminality of their temporary status.
+Intercultural mediation describes a practice that involves not just linguistic translation but also cultural mediation between a migrant minority and the receiving society, its institutions, and organizations.
+Mediation is carried out by mediators and translators whose origins are similar or identical to those of the migrant community and who are versed in its cultural codes and values.
+Intercultural mediation is, therefore, is a sociopolitical action (Doerr, 2018; Jakobson, 2000 [1950]; Shemer, 2016; Tribe & Morrissey, 2003).
+The mediators are tasked by the organizations where they work with instilling confidence in the immigrants and reducing suspicion and distrust.
+Their mediation also serves to promote dialogue, contributing to the personal and collective well-being of the immigrant community (Shemer, 2016).
+Mediators provide asylum seekers without mastery of the local language with the fundamental ability to speak, be heard, and be understood, engendering a degree of certainty within the ambiguity that characterizes legal liminality.
+Mediators develop strategies of self and communal representation from a position of weakness in social power relations and the liminality of their temporary status.

-Research literature has dealt extensively with the psychological aspects of the work mediators and translators carry out with victims of torture in conflicts zones, in refugee camps, along migration routes, and in receiving/host countries (Gez & Schuster, 2018; Miller et al., 2005; Schuster & Baixauli-Olmos, 2018; Splevins et al., 2010; Tribe & Morrissey, 2003).
-This kind of work has significant effects on the mental wellbeing of mediators who are themselves refugees and asylum seekers with their own traumas and lived experiences (Brune et al., 2011; Miller et al., 2005; Splevinis et al., 2010; Williams, 2005).
+Research literature has dealt extensively with the psychological aspects of the work mediators and translators perform with victims of torture in conflict zones and refugee camps, along migration routes, and in receiving/host countries (Gez & Schuster, 2018; Miller et al., 2005; Schuster & Baixauli-Olmos, 2018; Splevins et al., 2010; Tribe & Morrissey, 2003).
+This kind of work has significant effects on the mental well-being of mediators who are themselves refugees and asylum seekers with their own traumas and lived experiences (Brune et al., 2011; Miller et al., 2005; Splevinis et al., 2010; Williams, 2005).

-Likewise, much of the research has focused on asylum seekers’ interactions with authorities in receiving/host European countries, and specifically on discourse (Jacobs, M., & Maryns, K. 2021; Maryns, 2015; Määttä, 2015; Pöchhacker & Kolb, 2009).
+Likewise, much of the research has focused on asylum seekers’ interactions, specifically discourse, with authorities in receiving/host European countries (Jacobs, M., & Maryns, K. 2021; Maryns, 2015; Määttä, 2015; Pöchhacker & Kolb, 2009).
 For example, scholars have noted that mediators and interpreters play an important role in the production of the texts that are the written records upon which adjudicators base their decisions regarding asylum seekers (Killman, 2020; Määttä 2015; Pöchhacker & Kolb, 2009).
-This focus on different aspects of the mediators’ agency allows us to take account of “interactional and interpersonal factors” (Inghilleri, 2016) and “structural and institutional constraints” (Inghilleri, 2015; Määttä, 2015) that affect the performance of various tasks which interpreters and mediators carry out.
-Attention to these roles and constraints can illuminate the shifting multiple roles assumed by intercultural mediators throughout a given meeting or situation (Downie, 2017).
+This focus on different aspects of the mediators’ agency allows us to take account of “interactional and interpersonal factors” (Inghilleri, 2016) and “structural and institutional constraints” (Inghilleri, 2015; Määttä, 2015) that affect the various tasks that interpreters and mediators carry out.
+Attention to these functions and constraints can illuminate the shifting multiple roles assumed by intercultural mediators throughout a given situation (Downie, 2017).

-While intercultural mediators have been the subject of many studies, their legal status, or lack thereof, has rarely been addressed.
-This article contributes an important perspective to the issue by highlighting the challenges entailed in working for authorities while their own status as asylum seekers places them in a liminal category that means they are in legal limbo.
+While intercultural mediators have been the subject of many studies, their legal status has rarely been addressed.
+This article contributes an important perspective to the issue by highlighting the challenges entailed in working for authorities while their own status as asylum seekers places them in a liminal category tantamount to legal limbo.

-By focusing specifically on the mediators and analyzing their professional practices, the dual liminality of their situation becomes very clear.
-Our analysis consequently focuses on the implications for mediators of this role in the context of a temporary situation where they themselves lack a secure status.
-This research has revealed a critical need for a welfare policy which recognizes the significance of asylum seeker mediators.
+By focusing on the mediators and analyzing their professional practices, the dual liminality of their situation becomes clear.
+Our analysis concerns the implications of this dual liminality where the mediators themselves lack a secure status.
+This research has revealed a critical need for a welfare policy that recognizes the significance of asylum-seeker mediators.

 Method